zaius/docs/content/docs/using-the-cli/pulling-containers.md

 This will download the container as a `tarball`.
 If you have a working Docker environment and you want to directly load the container after download, than use the `--load` flag.

-If you've already downloaded a `tarball`, you will get an error message that the `container.tar` already exists.
+If you've already downloaded a `tarball`, you will get an error message that the `repository.tar` already exists.
 You must either delete the file, or use the `-f` flag and rerun the `wercker pull` command.

 You can also query for a certain build.
 For this, you need the *name*